Create interactive features with or without portals

 Behind the scenes, each marketing page is created as a portal website that is hosted under the portal capabilities for Dynamics 365 solution.
 However, you won't find them listed anywhere in the portals area of the custom app.
 Instead you'll set them up by using the Marketing Pages, Marketing Forms, and Marketing Form Field entities in the Marketing work area.
 More information: Create and deploy marketing pages.

 To view traffic information about each marketing page (such as who visited, where they visited from, and for how long), go to Marketing > Internet Marketing > Websites, and then choose the Marketing Page Websites view from the view-selector menu at the top of the page.
 Here you'll see a separate website listed for each marketing page you have published.
 Select any of these to view the traffic information.
 Go back to the Active Websites view to see the list of standard websites that you are monitoring by using this feature.
 These are websites where you have added a tracking script generated by Dynamics 365, but which are not hosted as Dynamics 365 portals.
-More information: Register contacts' engagement with your Internet marketing initiatives
+More information: Register link clicks and website visits

 Work with the event website